jxy-s/herpaderping/README.md

 ```

 Note the two processes.
 I've dumped the relevant parts of the `EPROCESS` for
 each.
-They have different section object, as expected, they need their own
+They have different section objects, as expected, as they need their own
 sections since they are independent processes.

-The first process' `ImageFilePointer` is null since the tool calls
+The first process' `ImageFilePointer` is null, since the tool calls
 `NtCreateProcessEx` and explicitly hands the OS a section to use.
 We'll circle
 back around to this later.
 For now, let's take a closer look at the
 [FILE_OBJECT][msdn.FILE_OBJECT]: